-- Design and/or maintain a system to meet site's peak water requirements under normal conditions and also be flexible enough to adapt to various water demands and local restrictions. - Develop an annual water budget for the golf course.
-The USGA and GCSAA have water budgeting tools to help. - Look for ways to increase efficiency and reduce energy use associated with irrigation systems and practices. - Demonstrate good stewardship practices by supplementing watering only for the establishment of new planting and new sod, hand watering of critical hot spots, and watering-in of chemicals and fertilizers (if permissible). - Protect aquatic life and impairment of water systems by adhering to state and local water withdrawal allocations (gallons/day).
+- Design and/or maintain a system to meet site's peak water requirements under normal conditions and also be flexible enough to adapt to various water demands and local restrictions. - Develop an annual water budget for the golf course. - Look for ways to increase efficiency and reduce energy use associated with irrigation systems and practices. - Demonstrate good stewardship practices by supplementing watering only for the establishment of new planting and new sod, hand watering of critical hot spots, and watering-in of chemicals and fertilizers (if permissible). - Protect aquatic life and impairment of water systems by adhering to state and local water withdrawal allocations (gallons/day). - Design an irrigation system that delivers water with maximum efficiency.